 SPECIAL EDUCATIONAL NEEDS

-- If you are concerned that your child may have special educational needs please make an appointment to see Mrs Jheeta, our Assistant Headteacher and Inclusion Manager, via the school office.
+- If you are concerned that your child may have special educational needs please make an appointment to see our Inclusion Team, via the school office.

 BREAKFAST CLUB/AFTER SCHOOL CLUB